steve22184/Simple-ZigBee-CC2530-switch-to-Zigbee2MQTT/README.md

 The code works 99% now, but I need some help with the last 1% !!!

 The device is successfully joining the network, interviewed and is paired.
-But when ZigBee2MQTT tries to configure, the device times out - see below from the ZigBee2MQTT log:
+But when ZigBee2MQTT tries to configure, the device times out - see below from the zigbee-herdsman-error-log.txt log:

 ```
 error 2023-09-17 20:54:04: Failed to configure '0x00124b00279e698d', attempt 2 (Error: ConfigureReporting 0x00124b00279e698d/1 genOnOff([{"attribute":"onOff","minimumReportInterval":0,